 "I'm a singer," he states.
 "I listen to soul singers."Black singers?

-"Marvin Gaye's my favourite singer, Anita Baker, and Kate Bush.
+"MARVIN GAYE's my favourite singer, ANITA BAKER and KATE BUSH.
 She's another one that I really love."Kate Bush!
 Hey, Mike and me have more in common than I thought!

-Metal Church take to the road in the US, their sharp new management having secured them a support slot on the Judas Priest/ Alice Cooper tour extravaganza.
+Metal Church take to the road in the US, their sharp new management having secured them a support slot on the JUDAS PRIEST/ ALICE COOPER tour extravaganza.
 This could be the big breakthrough they've been working so hard and so long for, something Mike is more than aware of:

-"It was [the management's] turn to get us the gig and the moneny, and they did it.
+"It was [the management's] turn to get us the gig and the money, and they did it.
 Now all we've got to do is go out there, play well and I think the ball will start rolling."Yes, roll on!

 Mark Liddell